 Make it clear how customers can take advantage of a free offer

-Similarly, Instagram ads for boxer shorts which stated “try now for FREE” were upheld by the ASA.
-The ads did not make clear that the service was a subscription service, and that, to get the free item, consumers had to sign up to a free trial (On That Ass, 15 February 2023).
-If advertiing a "free trial" subscription offer like this, the ad should make clear whether a paid subscription starts automatically (after the trial) unless cancelled, if so, the extent of the financial commitment if the subscription is not cancelled, and ay other significant conditions.
-For detailed guidance on free trials see ‘Promotional marketing: subscription offers and free trials’.
+If advertising a "free trial" subscription offer, the ad should make clear whether a paid subscription starts automatically (after the trial) unless cancelled, and if so, the extent of the financial commitment if the subscription is not cancelled, and any other significant conditions.

 Don’t charge anything other than uninflated postage cost

 Promoters wishing to offer “free” goods must not charge for anything other than postage.
-Other fees such as packaging, packing, administration, handling, or insurance should not be passed on to the consumer.
+Other fees such as packaging, packing, administration or handling charges (as per rule 3.24.1), and insurance, should not be passed on to the consumer.
 The cost of postage should not be inflated by the advertiser to compensate for giving away the free item.

 Don’t compensate by inflating other costs or reducing quality

-Code rule 3.24.2 states that products must not be described as “free” if “the cost of response, including the price of a product that the consumer must buy to take advantage of the offer, has been increased, except where the increase results from factors that are unrelated to the cost of the promotion”.
+Products must not be described as “free” if the cost of response, including the price of a product that the consumer must buy to take advantage of the offer, has been increased, except where the increase results from factors that are unrelated to the cost of the promotion (rule 3.24.2).

 The ASA considered that consumers would understand the claim “gift” to be synonymous with the claim “free”, when investigating complaints about ads for a magazine which stated “fabulous exclusive gift”.
 In this case, there was a relationship between the total price of the magazine and the value of the gift which came with that issue, and issues sold at a higher price had gifts of an objectively greater value.
 Therefore, the promotional item did not offer a genuine additional benefit received as a result of purchasing the magazines, and the claim “gift” was misleading (Practical Publishing Ltd, 4 September 2019).
 An online ad for a TV which included a “FREE LG SH7 sound bar” for £1999 was ruled against by the ASA because the TV was previously sold on its own for £1749 and the price had been increased when the soundbar was added (John Lewis, 12 July 2017).

-If offering a product for free, marketers must not reduce the size or quality of the item that is being offered to reduce the costs incurred by offering something for free (Rule 3.24.3).
-For example, if a free beauty product is being offered with a magazine and the usual selling price is stated, the product must not be smaller in size than the product which the consumer would otherwise buy.
+If offering a product for free, marketers must not reduce the size or quality of the item that is being offered to reduce the costs incurred by offering something for free (rule 3.24.3).
+For example, if a free beauty product is being offered with a magazine and the usual selling price is stated, the product must not be smaller in size than the product which the consumer would otherwise buy separately.

 Whilst marketers can charge postage costs, these should not be inflated by the marketer to cover the costs of offering the free item.